spacemanspiff2007/sml2mqtt/readme.md

 sml2mqtt is a asyncio application that can read multiple sml (Smart Message Language) streams from energy meters and report the values through mqtt.
-The meters can be read through serial ports or through http (e.g. Tibber)
+The meters can be read through serial ports or through http(s) (e.g. Tibber devices)

 # Documentation